Cottrell-Astronomers-Network/group-expectations/README.md

 - **Communication Tools**: Be clear about how (email?
 Slack?
 Carrier pigeons?) students can get in touch with advisors and each other.
 You may want to stress norms about responding to emails and/or messages outside of work hours.

-- Norms for physical presence and/or online availability, as a way to support the research productivity of other members of the research group.
+- **Availability**: What are the norms for physical presence and/or online availability, as a way to support the research productivity of other members of the research group?

 - **Calendars**: What is the group schedule?
 Is there a shared group calendar?
 Is there a departmental calendar of events that students need to be aware of?